BOOK YOUR APPOINTMENT

-We offer a wide range of eye wear brands.
+We offer a wide range of eye wear brands in Maple .
 You have the option to choose from our best selections below:

 Tiffany, Bvlgari,Tom Ford, Gucci, Valentino, Swarovski, Prada, Versace, Dolce Gabbana, Burberry, Ray ban, Calvin Klein, OGA, Lightech, Chloe, Salvatore Fragano, Tommy, Sillouett, Lacost, Michael Kors, Tory Burch, Coach, Hugo Boss, Polo, Guess, Oakley, Maui Jim, Easy Clip, Tommy Hilfiger, Kenneth Cole, Fendi, Alexander MQueen, Carrera, Marc Jacobs, Swings for kids, and more

-The cost of the full eye exam for adult between ages of 20 to 65 is $80.
+The cost of the full eye exam for adult between ages of 20 to 65 in our Maple optical store is $80.
 Full eye exam includes dilation.
 Dilation is an important part of a comprehensive eye exam because it enables your eye care professional to view the inside of the eye.
 Annual comprehensive dilated eye exams are generally recommended for everyone.
-Kids, senior citizen and Diabetic people have one free eye exam every year.
+Kids, senior citizen and Diabetic people have one free eye exam every year in Maple optical store.
 Optometrist on premises.
 Dilation can assist in detecting diseases such as diabetes, high blood pressure, and macular degeneration.

 All of our prescription lenses are made by the world’s leading manufacturers.
 We deal with Nikon, Zisse, Essilor, Hoya,….
 Our lenses include the latest advances digital technology to improve your vision beyond expectations.
-We strives to design lenses that offer the best possible vision to every person.
+We strives to design lenses that offer the best possible vision to every person in Maple optical store.
 Our lenses also feature the finest scratch resistant and anti-glare coatings for increased durability and comfort.
 We recommend BLUE BLOCKING COATING FOR those who regularly use digital devices.